Genetic Engineering and Biotechnology Major

-Also known as molecular genetics, biotechnology, molecular biology, and bioengineering.
+Also known as molecular genetics, biotechnology, microbiology, and bioengineering.

 No matter what you call it, genetic engineering is changing the future of health, medicine and crime scene analysis.
 Many new developments in science and medicine are the result of new and ongoing work with recombinant DNA technology.
 DNA fingerprinting uses the techniques of genetic engineering; new pharmaceuticals are developed with biotechnology; and inroads into cures for cancer and other diseases are just some of the places genetic engineering will leave its mark.

-Whether by cloning and over-expressing genes used for the treatment of disease, sequencing genes and studying their function, engineering plants to make them more resistant to disease, helping endangered species maintain their existence on our planet, or using genetic markers to solve a crime, molecular biologists are making things happen.
+Whether by cloning and over-expressing genes used for the treatment of disease, sequencing genes and studying their function, engineering plants to make them more resistant to disease, using microbiology to engineer bacteria and fungi to generate pharmaceuticals and biofuels, using stem cells to generate organs and treat disease, or using genetic markers to solve a crime, molecular biologists are making things happen.
 Cedar Crest College can show you how.